Efficient Scaling of LLM Training with Flexible Context Parallelism: Details of Experimental Setups

-\begin{itemize} \item \textbf{Deepspeed-Ulysses}~\cite{DeepSpeed-Ulysses} addresses the memory constraints imposed by extreme sequence lengths in LLM training through a novel sequence parallelism mechanism involving hybrid partitioning.
+We use the same two static parallel training baselines for both LLM and MLLM experiments.
+For each baseline, we tune the parallelism hyperparameters and report the best-performing configuration under the same global batch size. \begin{itemize} \item \textbf{Deepspeed-Ulysses}~\cite{DeepSpeed-Ulysses} addresses the memory constraints imposed by extreme sequence lengths in LLM training through a sequence parallelism mechanism involving hybrid partitioning.
 In contrast to Megatron-SP~\cite{korthikanti2022reducingactivationrecomputationlarge}, which partitions the sequence dimension only for LayerNorm and Dropout while relying on ring-based communication for Self-Attention, DeepSpeed Ulysses partitions the input data along the sequence dimension across all modules.
 To enable global attention without storing the full sequence on a single device, it employs an all-to-all collective communication primitive to transform the data layout. \item \textbf{Megatron-LM}~\cite{shoeybi2020megatronlmtrainingmultibillionparameter} composes tensor, pipeline, and data parallelism (PTD-P) to scale language model training to trillions of parameters.
-To address the significant idle time (bubble) inherent in standard pipeline parallelism, it proposes a novel interleaved pipelining schedule.
-Instead of assigning a contiguous set of layers to each device, this schedule assigns $v$ virtual model chunks to each device.
-This allows devices to perform computation on multiple stages simultaneously, reducing the pipeline bubble size by a factor of $v$.
-Formally, with $p$ pipeline stages and $m$ micro-batches, the bubble fraction is reduced to: This optimization ensures that the model parameters $\theta$ are updated with significantly higher NPU throughput compared to non-interleaved schedules.
+To address the idle time inherent in standard pipeline parallelism, it proposes an interleaved pipelining schedule that assigns virtual model chunks to each pipeline stage. \end{itemize}